AkhilP423/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+Normally, sharing data across components requires the use of props.
+The context API can do this without manually using props.
 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions are the only source of information for the store and they carry payload info from the app to the store.
+Reducers are functions that determine changes to the application's state.
+It uses the aforementioned action to determine the state.
+Store stores the whole state of the app inside an immutable tree.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+Thunk is a middleware that allows you to call action creators.
+It changes them and allows them to return a function rather than an action object.
 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+To be honest, I haven't learned much until tonight as I was behind, but redux was fun to learn.
+Passing data with component state is interesting.